osherachamim/CI-CD-Go-Jenkins-Pipeline/Setup_Prometheus.md

-# CI-CD-Go-Jenkins-Pipeline

-#GoCI/CDFlow is a streamlined CI/CD pipeline project that automates the testing, building, and deployment of Go applications using Jenkins and Docker.
-It clones a Go repository, builds a Docker image, and runs the application in a container, showcasing an efficient continuous integration and delivery process.

 ## Why Use Prometheus

 Prometheus is a powerful monitoring and alerting tool designed to handle the high demands of modern infrastructure and applications.
 Here are some reasons why integrating Prometheus into your CI/CD pipeline is beneficial: